 One respondent, a 26-year-old woman who grew up in the UK, wrote: “I actively disagree with unschooling because I believe that it is a very easy way for unwell parents to bring their children up without those parents needing to actively participate/integrate into society….
 Because of my mother's poor mental health she found it difficult making friends and generally disliked attending social events, etc. I think this was the main reason she decided to unschool us.”
 This person went on to say that she felt incredibly isolated socially and didn’t study anything during her unschooling years.
 She went on to higher education in fine arts, and a job as an art teacher, not because she was interested in art or enjoys teaching, but because she didn’t feel qualified for anything else.
 In response to our question about the disadvantages of unschooling, for her, she wrote: “My experience of unschooling was negative in every way.
 I have been bullied as an adult for being 'weird' and for working in low status, low paid jobs.
 I have also had difficulty finding long-term boyfriends, as although I'm an attractive and intelligent person, there aren't many people who actively want to date people who have huge chips on their shoulders about the way they were brought up (without formal education).”

 The second respondent, a 35-year-old woman, was Christian homeschooled through third grade and then was unschooled, not because of a deliberate decision, but because of her mother’s psychological and physical disabilities and consequent inability to manage homeschooling.
 This person also wrote that her mother kept her out of school “to be able to control the kinds of information we were exposed to, including sex education, science, or health, as well as control the kinds of people we interacted with.”
-She, like the other three, was never presented with a choice about her schooling.
+She, like the other two, was never presented with a choice about her schooling.
 She felt deprived of school, not privileged to avoid it.
 As an adult she has worked mostly at temporary jobs such as cleaning or house painting, but, at the time of the survey, was enrolled in a bachelor’s program in industrial design.
 In response to our question about the disadvantages of unschooling, she wrote: “Disadvantages would be not having the groundwork of basic knowledge and social skills!
 I am also uncomfortable with most people and prefer to be alone, which may be from my experience growing up alone and unsupervised, but also might just be my nature, I don't know.
 As a kid the main thing was knowing that I was not fitting in anywhere, always being the "weirdos" in the neighborhood, always missing rites of passage and being alone too often.
 It was a very lonely and isolated life, rather oppressive given the strict religious upbringing.
 I also feel now that I learned more about religion than I did things that would be of any use to me later in life.”

 The third respondent, a 29-year-old Ph.D. candidate studying archaeology, wrote that her mother wanted her to have a Christian education, but pulled her out of a Baptist academy in fourth grade because of the mother’s conflicts with the staff.
 The mother intended to homeschool her, using a Christian curriculum, but failed to follow through because of her own psychological depression.
 In this respondent’s words, “Her personal struggles with depression, which led to her inability to function in running a house and supervising my homeschooling activities, was the reason for the switch to unschooling.”
 She wrote further: “In my opinion, I was ‘unschooled’ simply because my mother could not tolerate the anxiety of having me in public or private school -- where other non-Christian people could ‘negatively influence’ me.
 She needed me at home to do chores and take care of her, because she was a non-functional depressed person.
 She preferred me to have a socially isolated existence from age 9 to 18 than risk a secular education.
 My father clearly did not want me homeschooled or unschooled, but he never did anything about it and let my mother do as she pleased.”
 Concerning her social life, she wrote: “My ‘social’ experiences as an unschooler were restricted to interactions with my parents, my brother, occasionally more distant family members, and going to the grocery store or doctor when I was sick.”